sphinx-doc/sphinx/doc/tutorial.rst

 your documents.
 In that file, which is executed as a Python source file, you assign configuration values.
-For advanced users: since it is executed by Sphinx, you can do non-trivial tasks in it, like extending :data:`sys.path` or importing a module to find out the version your are documenting.
+For advanced users: since it is executed by Sphinx, you can do non-trivial tasks in it, like extending :data:`sys.path` or importing a module to find out the version you are documenting.

 The config values that you probably want to change are already put into the :file:`conf.py` by :program:`sphinx-quickstart` and initially commented out